 During the school year, many families stretch their food budget by applying for free or reduced-price school meals for their children.
 Frequently, these families find it difficult to absorb the additional meal costs when school is not in session.
 These children may be at risk for hunger and malnutrition, and they will return to school in September at a disadvantage relative to their peers.
-By providing free, nutritious meals throughout the summer, the SFSP ensures that every child has access to the food they need to succeed.
+By providing free, nutritious meals throughout the summer, Summer Eats ensures that every child has access to the food they need to succeed.